ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 key records defined in DKIM [@!RFC6376].

 (#iana-considerations) creates a registry for known DMARC tags and registers the initial set defined in this document.
 Only tags defined in that registry are to be processed; unknown tags **MUST** be ignored.

 The following tags are valid DMARC tags:

 adkim:
 :   (plain-text; **OPTIONAL**; default is "r".)
 Indicates whether
-    strict or relaxed DKIM Identifier Alignment mode is required by the Domain Owner.
+    the Domain Owner requires strict or relaxed DKIM Identifier Alignment mode.
 See (#dkim-identifiers) for details.
 Valid values are as follows:

     r: